Employee training and development is a significant activity in corporate settings.

 Either way, a clear understanding of the outcomes should be your guiding principle.
 More specifically, it should be based on SMART goals.

-When you know what you want to achieve, you’ll find it easier to take the right path and avoid those that won’t lead to your goal.
+Knowing what you want to achieve makes it easier to take the right path and avoid those that won’t lead to your goal.

 Watch: How to Set SMART Goals | Training Course Introduction